DirectoryTree/Bartender/README.md

 Bartender::routes();
 ```

-Set up your [Socialite Providers](https://socialiteproviders.com/) in your `services.php` configuration file:
+Set up your installed [Socialite Providers](https://socialiteproviders.com/) in your `services.php` configuration file:

 > [!important]
 > Remember to register the redirect URLs in each of your OAuth provider's settings.